fisodd/www-fisodd-com/content/post/right-place.rst

 just as capable and a whole lot cheaper to manage |--| matching the performance results was easy, the work was in stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
+Once again, we were successful in proving the underdog could win, and again the the marketplace transformed the industry.

 By the time that commodity servers had taken the drama out of the competitive performance arena, I was offered a chance to analyze and measure an entirely different transformation, the mobility revolution.
-My transition to this space was with laptop PCs, becoming part of the team working towards the vision of all day computing, figuring out the steps to move from heavy systems that maybe lasted a few hours between charges and instead deliver thin and light devices that could last all day on a single charge.
+My transition to this space was with laptop PCs, becoming part of the team working towards the vision of all day computing, figuring out the steps to move from heavy laptop PCs that maybe lasted a few hours between charges and instead deliver thin and light notebooks that could last all day on a single charge.
 The key was to put aside the grand statements from the many participants and instead establish clear and verifiable measurements of comparable battery life experience, and then working to